moonstar9619/changeUserPassAuthLaravel/readme.md

         ]);
     }
 ```
-- At the end in views\auth\login.blade.php chang the field of email to phone input:
+- At the end in views\auth\login.blade.php change the field of email to phone input:
 ```
 <div class="form-group row">
     <label for="phone" class="col-sm-4 col-form-label text-md-right">Phone Number</label>